karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 As I have stated in the previous section this is what the gRPC healthcheck protocol says about the ``Check`` Method:

-- A client can query the server’s health status by calling the ``Check`` method.
+> A client can query the server’s health status by calling the ``Check`` method.
 For each request received a response must be sent back with an ``OK`` status and the status field should be set to ``SERVING`` or ``NOT_SERVING`` accordingly.
 If the service name is not registered, the server returns a ``NOT_FOUND`` gRPC status.

 The protocol says that you should return an ``OK`` status code (gRPC status code = 0) if the service is healthy and also an ``OK`` status code (gRPC status code = 0) if the service is unhealthy.
 And you should use the status field to specify if the service is healthy or not.

-If you want to use the gRPC health check implementation from the previous section as the healthcheck endpoint for the Target Group, it won't work.
+In the previous section I have develop a gRPC healthcheck service that takes into account this protocol, but if you try to use it as the healthcheck endpoint for the ALB Target Group, it won't work.

 The healthcheck protocol says that you should respond with the same status code if the service is healthy or unhealthy.
 You see the problem?
 The target group healthcheck uses the status code to ascertain that a service is healthy.

 We need to modify a little bit the implementation that I posted in the previous section.
 We are going to return a different status code based on the healthcheck status response.
 - If the service is healthy return an ``OK`` status (gRPC status code = 0)
 - If the service is unhealthy return a ``Unavailable`` status (gRPC status code = 14)